dmelberg/wisp-front/README.md

 # wisp-front

-To run the project: npm run dev
+To run the project: npm run dev  (in folder wisp)